MEASURING FOR DRAPES

 FOLLOW OUR STEP-BY-STEP INSTRUCTIONS

 PAIR (2 Equal Panels)

 Measure the width of the area you would like to cover.
-This is your ordering width (fullness is already accounted for).
+This is your ordering width.
+If your panels will be functional, add an additional 5" to each panel for fullness.
 Tips: We recommend whenever possible to extend out from the edges of your window or doors as much as 6” – 12” on each side.
 This will help make the area look larger, and will also maintain as much natural light as possible.

 STEP 2: SELECT FINISHED DRAPERY LENGTH

 • Take the measurement from the top of where you will mount the hardware to the floor (for wall mount) or from ceiling to floor (for ceiling mount).
 Take into account your ring size as well.
 The drapes will drop to the floor based on the diameter of you ring.

 Be sure to measure the projection of your molding if any, to take into account for your hardware.
 Be sure to use a bracket with an adequate projection.

 Rings Needed per Panel Style (without a return):

 48” Width – 20 rings